-By policy and in practice, the University of Iowa requires that Electronic and Information Technology (EIT) be accessible and usable by all people, including people with disabilities.
-Where it is not possible to provide fully accessible technology, an Equally Effective Alternate Access Plan (EEAAP) must be developed to document resources and processes for ensuring access to EIT products and services.
+By policy and in practice, the University of Iowa is committed to providing Electronic and Information Technology (EIT) that is accessible and usable by all people, including people with disabilities.
+Where it is not possible to provide fully accessible technology, an Equally Effective Alternate Access Plan (EEAAP) must be developed to document resources and processes for ensuring equivalent participation and opportunity.

 University collegiate, business, and administrative units are responsible for addressing accessibility issues with their technology, even when that technology is obtained from a third-party.
 When procuring third-party products, you should:

 - identify the vendor's contact person for accessibility issues;

 - obtain a Voluntary Product Accessibility Template (VPAT) and/or an Accessibility Conformance Report (ACR) from the vendor;